Visualization Selection Guide

 • Whiskers = 1.5× IQR from the box edges.

-The median tells you more than the mean when the data is skewed — a box plot makes this visible.
+The median tells you more than the mean when the data is skewed.
+A box plot makes that visible.

-When n < 50 per group, the box plot summary can mislead.
-Show the individual points:
+When n < 50 per group, the box summary can mislead.
+Show the points themselves:

 sns.boxplot(data=df, x='parking_type', y='amount', ax=ax)